esimonetti/SugarDockerized/README.md

 XHProf extension is configured on PHP 5.6 stacks, while Tideways extension is configured on PHP 7.1 stacks.

 To enable profiling:
-* Add [this custom code](https://gist.github.com/esimonetti/4c84541d49ee0828b31de91d30bcedb0) into your Sugar installation and repair the system (only if leveraging Tideways)
+* Add [this custom code](https://gist.github.com/esimonetti/4c84541d49ee0828b31de91d30bcedb0) into your Sugar installation and repair the system (only if leveraging Tideways).
+Please note that the custom code does not have a namespace which is **intentional**.
+Adding a namespace will cause the profiling implementation to not find the TidewaysProf class.
 * Configure `config_override.php` specific settings (see below based on the stack extension)

 XHProf Sugar `config_override.php` configuration: